Cross-draw cheques with “not negotiable – account payee only”.

 Move around the store if not making a sale.

 Alert all staff members when groups enter the shop.

 Get help when assessing your business security.
 Call 13 12 49 or email us to speak with a specialist small business adviser.

-	Visit us and make the most of our one-stop service for all the business information you need for the right start, as well as IBISWorld – an excellent industry and market research resource that covers more than 500 industries in Australia’s economy – and FMRC Benchmarking which assesses the best performing businesses in every sector.
+Visit us and make the most of our one-stop service for all the business information you need for the right start, as well as IBISWorld – an excellent industry and market research resource that covers more than 500 industries in Australia’s economy.